elizavetasemenova/elizavetasemenova.github.io/_posts/2018-01-06-An-excerpt-of-my-PhD-paper.md

 \end{equation}
 As before, $\lambda(D)$ should be computed as an integral over the domain $D$.

-The fitting of the model can be done either via this likelihood or, alternatively, via discretization of the study region $D$ into cells and the \textit{grid approach}: despite the assumption of the continuity of the process, for computational purposes the study region is discretized and is being covered with a set of disjoint cells.
+The fitting of the model can be done either via this likelihood or, alternatively, via discretization of the study region $D$ into cells and the *grid approach*: despite the assumption of the continuity of the process, for computational purposes the study region is discretized and is being covered with a set of disjoint cells.
 In the framework of the grid approach all observed points are being framed by a discretized observation window.
 For each cell of this grid $c_i$ the observed number of cases falling within a grid cell $y_i$ are being collected and attributed to the cell:
 \begin{equation}
 y_{i} \mid \lambda(c_i) \sim \text{Pois}(\lambda(c_i)),
 \end{equation}